yasar-rehman/FEDVSSL/README.md

 [Nicholas D. Lane](http://niclane.org/) <br>

 # Dataset:
-we use [Kinetics-400](https://www.deepmind.com/open-source/kinetics) for Centralized and FL pretraining.
+We use [Kinetics-400](https://www.deepmind.com/open-source/kinetics) for Centralized and FL pretraining.
 For evaluation, we use [UCF-101](https://www.crcv.ucf.edu/data/UCF101.php) and [HMDB-51](https://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/).

 One can generate the non-iid version of kinetics-400 with 100 clients by running the ````python scripts/k400_non_iid.py```` and the iid version of kinetics-400 with 100 clients by running ````python scripts/kinetics_json_splitter.py````.
 Note that these two codes assume that you have already downloaded the official trainlist of kineticss-400.